MaterializeInc/materialize/doc/user/content/sql/create-source/avro-kafka.md

   `localhost:9092`.
 - Is append-only.

-### Connecting to a Kafka broker using SASL PLAIN authentication
+### Connecting to a Kafka broker using SASL authentication

 ```sql
 CREATE MATERIALIZED SOURCE data_v1